By Tamar Schiff, MD

 Peer Reviewed

-It was around the 300s BCE when a sow must have had her snout near Mycobacterium intercellularae, an environmental saphrophyte that lives in soil …
+It was around the 300s BCE when a sow must have had her snout near Mycobacterium intercellularae, an environmental saphrophyte that …

 By Jennifer Ng, MD